Code-Institute-Submissions/project4-ci/README.md

     - As this project uses Django templates the html has been validated by manually clicking through the application pages, copying the source of the rendered pages and then validating this version of the html using the W3C Validator (link shown above).

     - Results: All pages passed without errors except the Recipe detail page.
-An error was indicated for use of % in width attribute in image tag.
+An error was indicated for use of % in width attribute in image tag, expected a number.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/)